sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 For one, we'll delay the discussion of coordinate systems and how to represent them in WebGL

-And instead we'll use somthing called clip coordinates, where everything outside the clip coordinates will be ignored
+And instead we'll use something called clip coordinates, where everything outside the clip coordinates will be ignored

-This is a cube where its principal diagnonal is from $(-1, -1, -1)$ to $(1, 1, 1)$
+This is a cube where its principal diagonal is from $(-1, -1, -1)$ to $(1, 1, 1)$

 Later, we'll learn to specify coordinates better, then transform those object coordinates into clip coordinates